Chart Color Schemes

 Melbourne's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Melbourne's health outcomes show excellent results, with a very low prevalence of common health conditions across all age groups.
+Melbourne's health outcomes data shows excellent results with very low prevalence of common health conditions across all age groups.

-Approximately 53% (~39,423 people) of the total population has private health cover.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 6.9 and 5.4% of residents respectively.
-A significant majority, 83.6%, report being completely clear of medical ailments compared to 0% across Greater Melbourne.
-The percentage of residents aged 65 and over is 6.1% (4,500 people).
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The private health cover rate is approximately 53% of the total population (~39,392 people), slightly higher than the average SA2 area.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 6.9 and 5.4% of residents respectively.
+A significant majority, 83.6%, report no medical ailments compared to 0% across Greater Melbourne.
+The area has 6.1% of residents aged 65 and over (4,499 people).
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health